Intel Deskest. 2026

 Slower, heavier, context-rich.
 Not used for speed, used for interpretation and for the shape of the week.

-V.Energy, shipping and commodities press
+V.Energy, shipping, chips and commodities press

 VI.Government, central bank and official releases